ray-project/ray/doc/source/data/custom-datasource.rst

     :start-after: __mongo_datasource_start__
     :end-before: __mongo_datasource_end__

-Now you can create a Ray Datastream from and write back to MongoDB, just like any other datasource!
+Now you can create a Datastream from and write back to MongoDB, just like any other datasource!

 .. code-block:: python